jolarti/animatable/README.md

 **CSS property transitions**

+What kind of transitions can you create with only one property?
+This is what this experiment aims to explore.
 Pure CSS transform animations and transitions of css/html properties.
   View the demo site here: [leaverou.github.io/animatable/](http://leaverou.github.io/animatable/).

 #### Preview